ivirshup/anndata-paper/paper.md

 Since the last advance in high throughput molecular profiling (micro-array -> rna-seq), Python has emerged as an extremely popular language for data analysis and machine learning.
 While the analysis of bio-molecular data has previously been focussed on in the R language.

+Another big advantage is the on-disk represention, which even for pandas DataFrames is not yet resolved in a canonical way.
+For instance, there is none of the binary persisent formats are able to represent all entry types of AnnData.
+For instance, even such a key data type a categorical data types are not yet represented in the HDF5 format.
+Pickled dataframes are able, but they are non-persistent.

+An AnnData object captures a useful unit (the dataset) in the data analysis workflow.
+Providing a stable, and standard on disk format for this unit relieves the pain of working with many competing formats for each individual element.

+### Figure: Overview

+> Figure one will be more of a "schematic".
+Basically the idea of `obs x vars`, how this is commonly used in the literature, and a layout of the object.
+This could also include what kinds of representations can be stored.
+E.g. data matrix, annotation, graph, and unstructured.

+### Figure: Ecosystem/ usage

+> A figure looking at usage of the object.
+Represents things like:
+> * What projects use it (usage stats)
+> * What problem does it solve in the ecosystem
+>   * This would include at least idea of on-disk representation
+> * Benchmarks?

+A conflict in saving datasets and their annotations has been standards vs. ease of use.
+In the R ecosystem, ease of use has taken precidence.
+Objects are serialized and written to disk.
+This is problematic since that data cannot be read by another tool, and may become inaccessible even after software updates.
+If one chooses to use standard formats to represent all elements of a dataset, a set of standards has to be chosen.
+T

 <!--
 I think a big part of the value proposition of AnnData is that the representation works well with the kinds of operations we want to do with single cell data.